-13..3bis Commission consultation
+13.4 Commission consultation

-Summarize the Legal and Technical Commission’s recommendations on the Scoping Report and proposed Terms of Reference for the applicant’s environmental impact assessment submitted to the Commission, and justification for any deviation either from those submitted Terms of Reference, or from the Commission’s recommendations.
-13..3 ter Stakeholder and coastal State Consultation
+Summarize the Legal and Technical Commission’s recommendations on the Scoping Report and proposed Terms of Reference for the applicant’s environmental impact assessment submitted to the Commission, and justification for any deviation either from those submitted Terms of Reference, or from the Commission’s recommendations. []

+13.5.
+[Germany] Stakeholder and coastal State Consultation

 Describe how comments received under Stakeholder consultation have been or will be taken into account, or why they have not been taken into account, and the reasons for that decision.
+The summary should be based on the detailed response of the applicant to each consulted party and be available for review.

 13.4 Continuing consultation and disclosure